TRAVELLING TO (AND FROM) ALBERTA, CANADA

 Proof of a negative covid test is no longer required for travellers returning to the USA.
 For all questions regarding entry to the USA, please see the CDC Airline Travel Checklist.

-What to Expect - Plan Ahead
+What to Expect in Town

 Please visit the following links for additional information regarding COVID-19 policies for Banff & Lake Louise, and the province of Alberta.
-Protocols may be updated throughout the winter, please be prepared for changes in service delivery and hours of operation for all local businesses.
+Protocols are subject to change without notice.